Lectures on LHC Physics: From the author

-These notes are based on lectures at Heidelberg University in the Summer 2009 and in the Winter 2010/2011, written up in coffee shops around the world.
-To those familiar with the German system it will be obvious that the target audience of the lecture are students who know field theory and are starting their diploma or master thesis; carefully studying these notes should put you into a position to start actual research in LHC physics.
+These notes are based on lectures at Heidelberg University between the Summer 2009 and in the Winter 2013/2014, written up in coffee shops around the world.
+Obviously, in the Fall of 2012 they were heavily adapted to the new and exciting experimental realities.
+It felt great to rewrite the Higgs chapter from a careful description of possible experimental signals into a description of an actual experimental research program.
+I promise I will do it again once the LHC discovers physics beyond the Standard Model.

-One thing to keep in mind when reading is that the lectures consist of four hours a week without exercises.
-This means I calculate everything in detail on the blackboard.
+To those familiar with the German system it will be obvious that the target audience of the lecture are students who know field theory and are starting to work on their master thesis; carefully studying these notes should put you into a position to start actual research in LHC physics.
+The way I prefer to learn physics is by calculating things on a piece of paper or on the blackboard.
 This is why the notes look the way they look.
 Because this is not a text book there is less text in the notes than actual talk during the lecture.
 So when reading these notes, take a break here and there, get a coffee and think about the physics behind the calculation you just followed.

-The text is divided into three distinct parts: \begin{itemize} \item[--] In the first part we focus on Higgs physics and collider searches.
-To understand what we are looking for we start with the most minimalistic and not renormalizable models describing massive gauge bosons.
-We then slowly advance to the usual fundamental Higgs scalar we are really searching for.
+The text is divided into three main parts: \begin{itemize} \item[--] In the first part I focus on Higgs physics and collider searches.
+To understand what we are looking for I start with the most minimalistic and not renormalizable models describing massive gauge bosons.
+I then slowly advance to the usual fundamental Higgs scalar we are really searching for.
 At the end of this part what everybody should understand is the usual set of ATLAS or CMS graphs shown in Figure~\ref{fig:higgs_sig}, where many colored lines represent different search channels and their discovery potential.
-Many QCD issues affecting Higgs searches we will skip in the Higgs part and postpone to the...
+Many QCD issues affecting Higgs searches I will skip in the Higgs part and postpone to the...